Walt Disney World Speedway: End of professional racing

 In its first few years of operation, the track was used frequently as a year-round test facility, due to the warm winter weather in Orlando.
 However, the track suffered three major accidents.
 During a week of preseason testing, on January 11, 1997, IRL driver Eliseo Salazar crashed in turn one.
 He suffered a fracture of his lower back, and missed two races.
 Two weeks later, on January 23, 1997, IRL driver Davy Jones broke his neck after a practice crash in turn three.
 On January 6, 2000, IRL driver Sam Schmidt was paralyzed after a crash in preseason testing.
 The track was built before the SAFER barrier was introduced, which many feel may have lessened the injuries in all three cases.

 After the 2000 IRL season, series officials and Walt Disney World were not able to come to an agreement for a race date for 2001.
 IRL officials were dissatisfied with the January date, as it was seen to be too early for most teams to be prepared for the season.
 There was typically a six-week gap until the second race of the season.
 Disney officials also were concerned with the impending conflict with Super Bowl XXXV, to be held in Tampa presumably the same weekend.
 Initial talks planned to move the race date to Labor Day weekend, and ultimately to a new facility to be built near U.S. 192.
 The NASCAR Craftsman Truck Series had already declined to renew its contract with the Speedway for similar reasons after 1998.
 The talks quietly ceased between the IRL and Disney, and the race was not scheduled for 2001.
 It was ultimately removed from the IRL schedule permanently.
-That same year, the IRL added Homestead, and in 2005 added St. Petersburg, which helped fill the void in Florida.
+That same year, the IRL added a race at Homestead, in south Florida, and in 2005 added St. Petersburg, near Tampa, both which helped fill the void in Florida.